 318, 319, 329, 339, 348, 349, 359, 369 - Research Applications and Theoretical Systems - Once students have gained fundamental information in a designated course, they will continue with advanced theoretical and empirical study by gaining research experience in that specific content area.
 Students will consult the scientific literature and subsequently write an informed original research proposal.
 After receiving feedback from class discussions and assignments, students will conduct the proposed research project.
 Following data collection and analysis, reports will be written and presented to the class.
 Three hours.
+Prerequisites: PSYC

-Prerequisites: PSYC 200 and 201 are required for all RATS courses.
+200 and 201 are required for all RATS courses.
 Additional prerequisites are:

-PSYC 310 for Cognitive RATS (PSYC 318), Hughes

-PSYC 312 for Sensation and Perception RATS (PSYC 319), Riener.

-PSYC 320, 321, or 323 for Psychobiology RATS (PSYC 329), Lambert, Bardi.

-PSYC 330 for Developmental RATS (PSYC 339), Parker.

-PSYC 340 or 345 for I/O RATS (PSYC 348), Staff

-• PSYC 340 for Social RATS (PSYC 349), Klaaren

-PSYC 350 for Clinical Applications RATS (PSYC 359), Staff.

-Two courses from two different series areas for Integrative RATS (PSYC 369), Staff.
-320 - Behavioral Neuroscience - A course designed to promote understanding of the neurobiological foundations of behavior.
+- PSYC 310 or 312 for Cognitive Science RATS (PSYC 319), Hughes, Riener. - PSYC 320, 321, 323, or 325 for Psychobiology RATS (PSYC 329), Bardi, Gerecke. - PSYC 330 for Developmental RATS (PSYC 339), Staff. - PSYC 340 or 345 for I/O RATS (PSYC 348), Staff. - PSYC 340 for Social RATS (PSYC 349), Klaaren - PSYC 350 for Clinical Applications RATS (PSYC 359), Farmer. - Two courses from two different series areas for Integrative RATS (PSYC 369), Staff. - 320 Behavioral Neuroscience A course designed to promote understanding of the neurobiological foundations of behavior.
 The biological components of certain aspects of behavior (e.g., motivation, learning, emotion, consciousness, and disorders of mood) will be discussed.
 Lectures and demonstrations will help students understand the methods and theories that behavioral neuroscientists and biological psychologists employ in their efforts to integrate biological and psychological aspects of behavior.
 Prerequisites: PSYC 200 and 201.
 Cross-listed with NSCI 320.
 Three hours.
-Lambert.

-321 - Clinical Neuroscience - This course is an introduction to the neurobiology of mental disorders such as depression and schizophrenia.
+Bardi.
+Gerecke. - 321 Clinical Neuroscience This course is an introduction to the neurobiology of mental disorders such as depression and schizophrenia.
 Additional topics include: psychoneuroimmunology, stress and coping, nervous system repair/recovery, and the therapeutic potential for self-directed neuroplasticity.
 Class consists of lectures, student presentations, videos, and round table discussion of readings.
 Counts on the major/minor in psychology.
 Prerequisites: PSYC 200 and 201.
 Three hours.
-Lambert.

-322 - Comparative Animal Behavior - This course investigates general concepts and principles of animal behavior.
+Bardi, Gerecke. - 322 Comparative Animal Behavior This course investigates general concepts and principles of animal behavior.
 Topics such as social behavior, reproduction, communication, and learning will be discussed.
 An emphasis will be placed on the development, mechanisms, evolutionary history, and function of each behavior as it is being studied.
 Students will learn observational and descriptive techniques used in animal behavior research.
 Prerequisites: PSYC 200 and 201.
 (Often taught as travel course to the R-MC primate lab in south Miami, FL.)
 Cannot receive credit for PSYC 122 and 322.
 Offered alternate years.
 Three hours.
-Lambert, Bardi.

-323 - Hormones and Behavior - This course will examine some of the most notable and well-studied relationships among hormonal messengers, brain activity, and behavioral outcome, such as the stress-response, hormones and cognition, biological rhythms, and hormonal influences on reproductive behavior.
+Bardi. - 323 Hormones and Behavior This course will examine some of the most notable and well-studied relationships among hormonal messengers, brain activity, and behavioral outcome, such as the stress-response, hormones and cognition, biological rhythms, and hormonal influences on reproductive behavior.
 The emphasis will be on discussion of how behavioral outcome is connected to physiological functioning, and vice versa, how behavioral/environmental characteristics can affect our physiology.
 Supplemental texts, videos, writing exercises, and in-class demonstrations will be used to augment lectures and discussions in the classroom.
 Prerequisites: PSYC 200 and 201.
 Cross-listed with NSCI 323.
 Three hours.
-Bardi.
+Bardi, Gerecke.